-The Blue Water YMCA Foundation (the "Foundation") was organized in 2014 as a nonprofit organization under 501(c)(3) to serve as a supporting organization to the YMCA.
-The Board of Directors of the Foundation must consist of no less than three trustees, and at all times a majority of the trustees must be appointed by the governing Board of the YMCA.
+The Blue Water YMCA Foundation was organized in 2014 as a nonprofit organization under 501(c)(3) to serve as a supporting organization to the YMCA.
+The Board of Directors of the YMCA Foundation must consist of no less than three trustees, and at all times a majority of the trustees must be appointed by the governing Board of the YMCA.
+The YMCA Foundation's assets were transferred to the Association's endowment fund with the Community Foundation of St. Clair County in 2023.
+There was no activity with the YMCA Foundation in 2024; therefore, no financial statement reporting is required.